The Birth of Venus

 For those who want to go deeper.

-In ancient stories told by firelight, there came a violent rupture in the cosmos when Kronos, in rebellion against his father Ouranos, severed the sky god’s generative power and cast it towards the Earth.
+In ancient stories told by firelight, there came a violent rupture in the cosmos when Kronos, in rebellion against his father Ouranos, severed the sky god’s generative power and cast it into the sea.

-Those divine masculine seeds collided with the vast womb of the Aegean Sea—that first mother of all life.
+Those divine masculine seeds collided with the vast womb of the Aegean Sea; the first mother of all life.
 From this tumultuous union of sky and water, of violence transformed into creation, rose the foam from which Venus emerged.